nutratech/blog/2026/09/mtxdb-write-once-packfile/+page.md

 ### The algorithm

 1. **Walk the DAG** from the current root using BFS.
-The resolver function returns `(node_data, child_hashes)` for each hash encountered.
+The resolver function returns `(node_data, child_hashes)` for each hash encountered, then derives a topological ordering for the copied live set.

-2. **Write a new packfile** with nodes in BFS traversal order.
-The late-arriving backfilled event that was stuck at the end of the old file is now physically written right next to its historical parents.
+2. **Copy live nodes into destination shards** in topological traversal order.
+   The late-arriving backfilled event that was physically distant from its historical parents is written near them in the replacement output.

-3. **Atomic swap**: fsync the new pack, rename it over the old path, then swap the room's `Arc<PackGeneration>` via `ArcSwap`.
-The old pack is unlinked when the last reader releases.
+3. **Atomic index swap**: fsync the dirty destination shards, then publish the room's replacement index via `ArcSwap`.
+A source shard is retired only after every room that references it has moved away.

-4. **GC for free**: nodes that are unreachable from the current root are simply not copied.
-A room with 4.5M accumulated HAMT nodes but only 1K reachable nodes reclaims 99.98% of the pack.
+4. **Logical GC**: nodes unreachable from the current root are simply not copied.
+A room with 4.5M accumulated HAMT nodes but only 1K reachable nodes drops 99.98% of its logical contents; physical space becomes reclaimable when no room still references the source shards.

 ### Why this works

 Content-addressing makes this trivially correct.
 The repacker doesn't need to know what a node contains — it just follows hashes.
-If two rooms share a node (the same HAMT subtree appears in both), the node is reachable from both roots and will be copied into both repacked files.
-Deduplication across rooms happens naturally.
+Repacking is logically per-room, even though its physical destination shards are shared; a batch repack can compact several rooms through one output stream.

 ### The branching caveat